dsingla54/dhruv_riscv/README.md

 <summary>DAY 4 : Basic RISC-V CPU Micro Architecture</summary>
 <br>

-## Overview
+## RISC-V Architecture at a Glance

-This RISC-V Architecture Block Diagram illustrates the fundamental components and their interactions within a computer system based on the RISC-V instruction set architecture.
-RISC-V is a modular and customizable architecture, providing a versatile framework for designing processors tailored to specific application requirements.
+This illustrative RISC-V Architecture Block Diagram provides a holistic view of the foundational components and their intricate interplay within a computer system structured around the versatile RISC-V instruction set architecture.
+RISC-V stands out as a modular and adaptable framework, offering the freedom to design processors that precisely align with the demands of specific applications.

-## Components
+## Key Building Blocks

-1. **CPU (Central Processing Unit)**
+1. **Central Processing Unit (CPU)**
-   - *Description*: The CPU serves as the core of the RISC-V processor, responsible for executing instructions.
-It includes multiple stages:
+   - *Overview*: The CPU serves as the heart of the RISC-V processor, executing instructions through a series of distinct phases:
-     - Instruction Fetch (IF): Fetches instructions from memory.
+     - Instruction Fetch (IF): Retrieves instructions from memory.
-     - Instruction Decode (ID): Decodes the fetched instructions.
+     - Instruction Decode (ID): Unpacks and comprehends the fetched instructions.
-     - Execution (EX): Performs arithmetic and logic operations.
+     - Execution (EX): Performs intricate arithmetic and logical operations.
-     - Memory (MEM): Manages data memory access.
+     - Memory (MEM): Manages the interaction with data memory.
-     - Write Back (WB): Writes results back to registers.
+     - Write Back (WB): Concludes the process by updating registers.

 2. **Instruction Memory**
-   - *Description*: This memory component stores the program's instructions that the CPU fetches and executes.
-It's essential for the program's proper execution.
+   - *Overview*: This component acts as the repository for the program's instructions, facilitating the CPU's ability to fetch and execute commands with precision.

 3. **Data Memory**
-   - *Description*: Data Memory stores data used by the CPU during program execution.
-It is crucial for data manipulation and storage.
+   - *Overview*: Data Memory acts as the storehouse for data leveraged by the CPU during program execution, ensuring seamless data manipulation and storage.

 4. **Registers**
-   - *Description*: Registers are a set of general-purpose storage units used for temporary data storage and manipulation by the CPU.
-They play a pivotal role in instruction execution.
+   - *Overview*: Registers form a set of versatile storage units designated for temporary data storage and manipulation by the CPU, constituting a pivotal element in the execution of instructions.

 5. **Control Unit**
-   - *Description*: The Control Unit manages control signals and coordinates the activities of the CPU's components, ensuring the proper execution of instructions.
+   - *Overview*: The Control Unit serves as the master conductor, orchestrating control signals and harmonizing the activities of the CPU's components to ensure the precise execution of instructions.

-6. **ALU (Arithmetic Logic Unit)**
+6. **Arithmetic Logic Unit (ALU)**
-   - *Description*: The ALU performs arithmetic and logic operations as directed by the CPU's instructions.
-It is the computational workhorse of the processor.
+   - *Overview*: The ALU serves as the computational workhorse of the processor, executing arithmetic and logical operations as dictated by the CPU's instructions.

 7. **Instruction Decoder**
-   - *Description*: The Instruction Decoder interprets and decodes instructions fetched from memory.
-It translates instructions into actions for the CPU to execute.
+   - *Overview*: The Instruction Decoder interprets and deciphers instructions sourced from memory, translating them into actionable directives for the CPU to execute.

 8. **Cache Memory**
-   - *Description*: Cache Memory provides fast access to frequently used instructions and data.
-It helps improve the system's overall performance by reducing memory access times.
+   - *Overview*: Cache Memory acts as a high-speed repository for frequently accessed instructions and data, actively enhancing the system's overall performance by curtailing memory access latency.

 9. **Bus Interface**
-   - *Description*: The Bus Interface facilitates data transfer between the CPU, memory, and peripherals.
-It ensures efficient communication within the system.
+   - *Overview*: The Bus Interface adeptly facilitates the seamless transfer of data between the CPU, memory, and peripheral devices, thereby ensuring efficient communication within the system.

-10. **Peripherals**
+10. **Peripheral Devices**
-    - *Description*: Peripherals are external devices such as input/output controllers, timers, and more.
-They connect to the CPU, enhancing the system's functionality by allowing interaction with the outside world.
+    - *Overview*: Peripheral devices encompass external components such as input/output controllers, timers, and more.
+They establish connections with the CPU, elevating the system's functionality by enabling interaction with the external world.
 For the consecutive labs, we will use the "RISC-V lab starting point code" from https://github.com/stevehoover/RISC-V_MYTH_Workshop.

 Use the following links : [Link for the starter code](https://myth.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FRISC-V_MYTH_Workshop%2Fmaster%2Frisc-v_shell.tlv#)